arku22/auto_formfill/README.md

 ```

 where,
-  <script_filename> : refers to the name of the file in which this pythonscript is saved as.
+ \n<script_filename> : refers to the name of the file in which this pythonscript is saved as.
 In my case it is "main.py"
-  <pdfform_filename> : refers to the name of the file in which the pdf form is saved as.
+ \n<pdfform_filename> : refers to the name of the file in which the pdf form is saved as.
 You may use an absolute path or a relative path.

 ### About the script